 Ms. Towill has extensive experience in litigating complex business disputes in state and federal courts.
 She also regularly advises clients on preventative measures and risk management.
 Her varied practice includes representing clients in commercial transaction disputes involving breach of contract, unfair business practices, and fraud claims.
 She specializes in financial institution and services litigation, toxic tort and product liability matters, construction, and insurance litigation.

 Ms. Towill defends class action matters in state and federal courts alleging securities violations, business torts, false advertising, violations of telephone recording statutes, and other claims.
 In addition, she performs internal investigations and audits for her clients.

 Ms. Towill is the former law clerk to United States District Court Judge Manuel L. Real.
 While with the firm, she also worked as in-house counsel for Northrop Grumman Corporation, where she managed litigation and supervised outside counsel.

-Defeated on the eve of trial, a headline-making case spearheaded by Erin Brokovich alleging that client's oil facility caused cancer in Beverly Hills High School students.
+Defeated on the eve of trial a headline-making mass toxic tort action spearheaded by Erin Brokovich alleging that client's oil facility caused cancer in Beverly Hills High School students.